Manuel Lezama Leguizamón Sagarminaga: Consejal and diputado (1890s and 1900s)

 In 1901 the Lezama brothers co-launched La Gaceta del Norte; it was part of the Catholic counter-offensive against the rising secularization tide and adhered to the “unity of all Catholics” platform, at the time advocated by the hierarchy.
 The newspaper mounted “oposición a ultranza” versus the liberal policy of Canalejas government, especially against the Ley de Asociaciones.
 At least until the late 1910s the Lezama brothers were key owners of La Gaceta, though it was rather Luis who remained in the executive of the company.
 Other cultural activities include support for Basque cultural initiatives, e.g. during a rally at Frontón Euskalduna, co-founding of Catholic schools in Etxebarri and financial contribution to construction of the new church in the district.
 His clearly Traditionalist political engagements were sporadic; in 1903 he hosted the party theorist Vázquez de Mella, in 1906 he sent an open telegraph message to the Carlist infant Don Jaime, the same year he funded prizes for the local Carlist literary competition, and in 1907 he presided over a small party rally in Bilbao.

 In 1907 Lezama decided to run for the local Biscay self-government, Diputación Provincial.
 The Carlists formed an alliance named Coalición Católica, joined also by the Basque nationalists and the Integrists; the list emerged triumphant and Lezama was elected.
 Apart from vague anecdotic information there is no systematic data on his tenure and role in diputación.
-He remained active in the Carlist ranks, e.g. in 1909 the brothers attended the funeral of Carlos VII; at least since this year Lezama was member of Junta Señoral, the provincial party executive, and took part in local rallies, but it is not clear whether and how political preferences filtered to his official tasks.
+He remained active in the Carlist ranks, e.g. in 1909 the brothers attended the funeral of Carlos VII; at least since this year Lezama was a member of Junta Señoral, the provincial party executive, and took part in local rallies, but it is not clear whether and how political preferences filtered to his official tasks.
 The term expired in 1911 and Lezama was reported to stand in forthcoming elections to get his ticket renewed; it is not clear whether he failed or withdrew, but he was absent in the re-elected self-government.